Which place is cheaper, Portimao or Paros?

 Paros is a great place to explore.
 It's also a great beach destination, too.
 One week is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 This island offers something for everyone.

-You'll find nightlife and scuba diving and snorkeling around the colorful destination of Portimao.
+You'll find nightlife and scuba diving and snorkeling around the vibrant destination of Portimao.
 You can also relax and pamper yourself at one of the resorts.
 Take your pick from the many activities offered here.
 Lots of people come for the beaches.
 One week is plenty of time to see everything, even with extra days to spare.

 These are the overall average travel costs for the two destinations.